 8:30 am - 7 pm from September 1 to September 30

 8:30 am - 6:30 pm from October 1 to last sunday of October

 8:30 am - 4:30 pm from the last sunday of October to December 31

 Closed January 1, December 25

-Tickets can also be bought (often without a long queue) at the ticket offices of the Palatine Hill located in Via San Gregorio No. 30 and Piazza Santa Maria Nova No. 53 (200 metres from the Colosseum) and allow entrance to the Colosseum, to the Palatine Hill and to the Roman Forum for two days.
+Tickets can also be bought (often avoiding a long queue) at the ticket offices of the Palatine Hill (Via San Gregorio No. 30), Largo della Salara Vecchia (200 metres from the Colosseum towards Piazza Venezia) and Via Sacra (Roman Forum, near the Arch of Titus).

 PRICE FOR THE TICKET TO COLOSSEO, FORO ROMANO and PALATINO valid 2 days: